ACBennny/Uvidplus/README.md

 About:
 Uvid is a streaming website that has been designed to accommodate and host a vast varities of shows ranging from action movies to TV series to even cartoon shows that kids love.
 This repo contains elements that constitute to building this website's UI

+Important Update:
+I recently became aware of a user named Adhaaz Daa (github.com/Adhaaz) who copied my repository as his own.
+I also saw another user forking from this repository.
+I would like to mention that I am not affiliated with this account and have blocked this user to prevent further interactions with my repo.
+Along with this action, I have made some other important changes

+1. The demo site has been changed to uvid-acbennny.netlify.app
+2. The repository name has been changed to Uvid-acbennny
+3. The repository is now private.
+4. I have also included a link to my Github page so viewers can easily identify the author

+I believe these changes will aid in further preventing scenarios like this.
+I sincerely apologize for any inconveniences caused.